HubRise/website/content/blog/20240715-google-sheets-integration/en/__post.md

 6. Take note of the client ID and secret from the downloaded JSON file.

 ## Step 2: Set Up OAuth 2.0 Connection in Make.com

+Now that we have our HubRise client, let's set up a connection for Make.com to access HubRise data.

 1. Log in to Make.com.
 2. Create a new scenario and name it "Register webhook".